 The combination of the motor cycles, accessories, neon, photos and more, within 100+ year old Kelly’s Olympian…make for a museum-esque like environment, paying tribute to Portland’s history and the world of motor cycles.
 There is truly nothing quite like it in the Portland metro area.

 One does not have to own a motorcycle or even be a motor cycle enthusiast to appreciate the decor and ambience that Kelly’s Olympian offers.

-As stated, Kelly’s Olympian is now in its 102nd year of operation.
+As stated, Kelly’s Olympian has been in operation for over a century!
 It is proud to be Portland’s third oldest (continuously operated) bar/restaurant and enters the twenty first century retaining its history while making its mark as one of Portland’s most unique and entertaining social gathering landmarks.

 Kelly’s opened its music venue on June 2008.